A.B., Russian Literature, Smith College

 M.A. / Ph.D., Slavic Languages and Literatures, University of Wisconsin-Madison

 Broadening the scope of this work, I have collaborated with Prof. Anindita Banerjee at Cornell University on special issues of Slavic Review and Slavic and East European Journal on “Russian Geopoetics” and “The 1917 Revolution and Its Ripple Effects."
 I have also begun planning a third book-length project, which builds on my research in the environmental humanities.
 Provisionally titled Inhuman Nabokov, this study attempts to make sense of the writer’s legendary indifference toward his human characters.
-Eschewing the anthropocentric ethics for which Russian literature is renowned, Nabokov’s narrative detachment might seem inhumane.
+Eschewing the anthropocentric ethics for which Russian literature is renowned, Nabokov adopted a form of narrative detachment that might seem inhumane.
 However, I contend that it is the effect of what can be termed his “zoethics”—an ethical imperative to treat the human as part of a larger zoological continuum along with the small wild creatures (birds, butterflies, squirrels) whose precarious existence parallels our own.
-In this sense, Nabokov’s fiction anticipates key aspects of ecocriticism’s rethinking of the human-animal divide.
+In this sense, Nabokov’s fiction anticipates key aspects of ecocriticism’s rethinking of the human-animal divide and offers a unique take on the complex migrant ecologies of humans and other creatures in our highly volatile age of global conflict and the Anthropocene.

 Beyond the Flesh: Alexander Blok, Zinaida Gippius, and the Symbolist Sublimation of Sex.
 Madison: University of Wisconsin Press, 2008. xviii + 334 pp.